 Chris Buckholz is a virtuoso crossover artist in both classical music and jazz.
-He is Assistant Professor of Trombone at the University of New Mexico.
+He is Associate Professor of Trombone at the University of New Mexico.
 Prior to coming to UNM in 2013, he was Associate Professor of Trombone at the University of Northern Iowa.
 In 2010, Buckholz became the first applied faculty member at the University of Northern Iowa to win a university-wide teaching prize: the Outstanding Teaching Award for tenure-track faculty.

 From 1997 to 2005, Buckholz was the lead trombonist for the Army Jazz Ambassadors in Washington, D.C..
 As a principal soloist with the Jazz Ambassadors, Buckholz was featured in concerts with the Boston Pops at Tanglewood and on the Esplanade, the Detroit Symphony Orchestra, the National Symphony Orchestra at the Kennedy Center, the Pittsburgh Symphony Orchestra, the Baltimore Symphony Orchestra, and the Cincinnati Pops at Carnegie Hall.
 Buckholz is featured as a soloist on four Jazz Ambassadors CDs.

 Buckholz has had an extensive freelance career, performing with Evanescence, Lindsey Stirling, The Decemberists, Natalie Cole, Tony Bennett, The Four Tops, The Temptations, Smokey Robinson, Johnny Mathis, Vince Gill, and Rosemary Clooney, among many others.
 He has played on hundreds of studio recordings.
 He is a Yamaha Performing Artist.